2398StayCalm/CyberDefenders_SOCAnalystsTier1_labs/SOC_Analyst_TIER_2/Level2/MalDoc101.md

 <img width="1542" height="707" alt="image" src="https://github.com/user-attachments/assets/3713560e-a8f3-4aa3-9742-ac17fe0e302c" />

 The screenshot shows the result of removing the inserted dot characters using CyberChef.
-The deobfuscated PowerShell script clearly reveals a list of download URLs, with the first entry pointing to _https://haoqunkong.com/..._, confirming _haoqunkong.com_ as the first FQDN contacted by the malware.
+The deobfuscated PowerShell script clearly reveals a list of download URLs, with the first entry pointing to _https://haoqunkong.com/..._, confirming _haoqunkong[.]com_ as the first FQDN contacted by the malware.

 It worked! 🔥